 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 The city has also established a series of bluebird trails.
-All the trails have boxes located at the following locations; Copper Culture State Park, Holtwood Sporting Complex, Sharp Park, Beyer Home Museum, Aurora and Prevea, Farnsworth Public Library, Legend Golf Course, City Park, and 4 private locations.
-All boxes are monitored, by 8 total volunteers, and reported to BRAW creating 55 boxes, 51 city owned and 6 privately owned.
+All the trails have boxes located at the following locations: Copper Culture State Park, Holtwood Sporting Complex, Beyer Home Museum, Aurora and Prevea, Farnsworth Public Library, Irish Greens Golf Course, City Park, Oconto Sportsman Club and 4 private locations.
+All boxes are monitored, by 9 total volunteers, and reported to BRAW creating 68 boxes, 60 city owned and 8 privately owned.

 In addition, Oconto citizens count cranes for the Annual Midwest Crane Count in 3 sites within the city limits.

-Bird City Oconto also holds 2 wood duck houses at the Copper Culture State Park that are monitored and reported.
+Bird City Oconto also holds 2 wood duck houses at the Copper Culture State Park that are monitored and reported on.

 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

-In addition, city of Oconto ordinance states, “Acts of Cruelty Prohibited.
-No person except a police officer or health or humane officer in the pursuit of his duties shall, within the City, shoot or kill or commit an act of cruelty to any animal or bird or disturb any bird’s nests or bird’s eggs”.
+In addition, the City of Oconto ordinance states, “Acts of Cruelty Prohibited.
+No person except a police officer or health or humane officer in the pursuit of his duties shall, within the City, shoot or kill or commit an act of cruelty to any animal or bird or disturb any bird’s nests or bird’s eggs.”